augusta township public library

 |Saturday:||9:00 to 1:00|

-Now available to our Library patrons: the Ontario Library Service collection of many thousands of eBooks and audiobooks, powered by OverDrive, and available at the Download Centre.
+Available to our Library patrons: the Ontario Library Service collection of tens of thousands of eBooks and audiobooks, powered by OverDrive, and available at the OLS Download Centre.

 Our Online Information Sources provide a wide range of services and databases, with the World Book encyclopedia, travel and health information, reader advisory sources, material for kids and teens, research resources, and more.
 These resources can be accessed from any Internet-connected computer.